The Lancet January 22, 2000

 Bottom Line

-The HOPE trial demonstrated that the ACE inhibitor ramipril significantly reduced the composite risk of cardiovascular death, myocardial infarction, and stroke in high-risk patients with established vascular disease or diabetes, independent of its blood-pressure-lowering effects.
+The MICRO-HOPE substudy demonstrated that the ACE inhibitor ramipril significantly reduces the risk of major cardiovascular events, total mortality, and overt nephropathy in high-risk patients with diabetes, independent of its blood pressure-lowering effects.

 Key Findings